wise4rmgod/TechnicalWriterResources/README.md

 If you'd like to suggest a change to the data or the way it's organized here, please create an issue first so we can discuss it.

-Please note we have a code of conduct.
-Follow it in all your interactions with the project.

 # Pull Request Process

 - Update the README.md with any community writing programs you want to add or update.